Teaching English in China: No Shortage of Jobs

 I wasn’t overly confident of my chances, having no teaching experience and wondered if “I’m friendly, easygoing, and patient” would cut it (not realizing how important these traits are for an oral English teacher).
 So I was a little surprised when they appeared to find me suitable.
 Three weeks later, I was in China.

-- Salary.
-(Commonly monthly salaries range between 3,500-6,000 rmb, probably include accommodation and airfare reimbursement, such as 1-way for a 6-month contract and return for 12 months, paid on completion of the contract.
-Being self-employed provides greater room for negotiation, with current norms around 100-150 rmb per class, but without the security and benefits of a full time contract.)
+Salary.
+Monthly salaries range between 6,000 RMB and 30,000 RMB (US$900-$US4500), often including accommodations and airfare reimbursement, such as 1-way for a 6-month contract and return for 12 months, paid on completion of the contract.
 Also ask about the payment schedule, holiday pay, benefits, and taxes.

 There are myriad reasons why people come to China and teach, not the least being volunteer work, but there are also plenty like me who require at least the market rate as compensation.
 I have been here for four years now and have taught at kindergartens through universities, finding my own jobs and working for companies that act as recruiters and provide teachers to various schools, as well as private tutoring.

 Remuneration is usually a monthly salary or a wage paid per hour per class.
 Often your first job is organized before moving to China, and it usually includes a visa and accommodation.
 Once settled in and with some work and living experience you can be more selective and search for the cream—smaller class sizes, older or adult students, higher wages, and a location of your choice.